andsew/andy/README.md

 - Using Ansible saves valuable time configuring and setting up the Elk server, additionally this is done from one place using YAML Playbooks.

-- Automating configuration with Ansible allows to configure, download and launch the server with the help of the Ansible playbooks and trouble shoot and check if all run as desired.
+- Automating configuration with Ansible allows to configure, download and launch the server with the help of the Ansible playbooks and trouble shoot and check if all is running  as desired.

 The playbook (install-elk.yml) implements the following tasks: